gardenofaeden/CS3-activities/q1/q1_sg2_a2.md

 |[ ] Does the algorithm repeat work unnecessarily?|[x] Does the algorithm repeat work unnecessarily?|
 |[x] Which algorithm finishes in fewer steps?|[ ] Which algorithm finishes in fewer steps?|

-**2. Readability**
+**2. Readability**<br>
 Which algorithm is easier to understand at first glance?
-What makes it clearer?
+What makes it clearer?<br>
-Pseudocode 1 is easier to understand at first glance, as it has meaningful variables, less lines, and simple structure.
+Pseudocode 1 is easier to understand at first glance, as it has meaningful variables, less lines, and simple structure.<br>

 | PseudoCode 1 | PseudoCode 2 |
 |---|---|